Were you wondering: is Belize Safe?

 In a word: yes!
 Belize is safe!

-For most tourists traveling in the Central American countries, there’s a couple of things worth knowing before making the trip.
+For most tourists traveling in Central American countries, there’s a couple of things worth knowing before making the trip.
 Belize, as well as its neighbors, are infamous for crime rates.

 However, this is mostly due to gang violence and petty crime carried out by gang members.

 Gang activity has decreased in Belize specifically, but that doesn’t mean it has stopped existing.
 Poverty can be an issue, but the main issue that travelers must know is quite simple.